fireflycons/aws-toolbox/docs/en-US/Invoke-ATSSMPowerShellScript.md

 ### - ResultObject If -AsJson and the result was successfully parsed, then an object else NULL
 ### - ResultText   Standard Output returned by the script (Write-Host etc.)
 ## NOTES
+aws-toolbox uses a working bucket for passing results through S3 which will be created if not found.
+Format of bucket name is aws-toolbox-workspace-REGIONNAME-AWSACCOUNTID

 ## RELATED LINKS